BCH-RC/scDown/README.md

 ## scDown: a pipeline for scRNASeq downstream analysis

 ### Installation
-The `velociraptor` package, along with several dependencies, must be installed via BiocManager prior to scDown installation.
+The `velociraptor` package, along with several dependencies, need to be installed via BiocManager before installing scDown, if not already available in your R library.
 ```r
 if (!require("BiocManager", quietly = TRUE)){
    install.packages("BiocManager")